 Already an expert?
 Then consider this a 20 minute nap time!

-Hear first hand the choices & decisions an app dev faced with their WebRTC app, how they made them, what they did and what would they recommend you consider.
+Hear first hand the choices & decisions an app dev faced, how they made them, what they did and what would they recommend you consider.

 The signaling piece for WebRTC isn’t as complicated as it sounds but you do have some choices.